 A month later, they had made those changes, their member had made some creative adaptations of his own, and was quite happy to have a place to work out that felt like it was “right for me.”
 Everyone was happy as a clam.

 The lesson: inclusion is the right answer — ethically, financially and legally.
-Approach reasonable accommodation in a spirit of inquiry, with a sincere commitment to find the right answer for each customer with a disability, and you’ll both reap long-lasting rewards.
+Approach reasonable accommodation in a spirit of inquiry and compassion, with a sincere commitment to find the right answer for each customer with a disability, and you’ll both reap long-lasting rewards.